Minotaur-OPSEC/OSINTMachineGuide/README.md

 ![good-signature](https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide/blob/main/Images/good-signature.png)

-Ok, Good signature.. click in YES
+Ok, Good signature..
+Choose YES

 Once the installation is complete, open the Tor browser

-  Open the Tor Browser: Launch the Tor Browser on your device.
+* Open the Tor Browser: Launch the Tor Browser on your device.

-  Access settings: In the upper right corner, click on the icon to open the menu and select “Settings” or “Preferences.”
+*   Access settings: In the upper right corner, click on the icon to open the menu and select “Settings” or “Preferences.”

-  Select “Connection”: Within the settings, you will see the available configuration options.
+* Select “Connection”: Within the settings, you will see the available configuration options.

-  Bridge Configuration: Go to the “Select a Built-In Bridge…” button and click on it.
+* Bridge Configuration: Go to the “Select a Built-In Bridge…” button and click on it.

-  Choose obfs4: Within the bridge options, choose “obfs4.”
+* Choose obfs4: Within the bridge options, choose “obfs4.”

 ![1-iava5ILHX0Tzh68eNoKtYA](https://miro.medium.com/v2/resize:fit:720/format:webp/1*iava5ILHX0Tzh68eNoKtYA.png)